pwittchen/neurosky-android-sdk/README.md

 // connecting, disconnecting, starting and stopping monitoring is the same as in the previous example
 ```

+Default backpressure strategy is BUFFER.
 In order to customize backpressure strategy, you can use the following method:

 ```java
 Flowable<BrainEvent> stream(backpressureStrategy)